wavefrontshaping/ALP4lib/README.md

 ## What is it?

 This module wraps the basic function of the Vialux dlls to control a digitial micro-mirror device with a Vialux board.
+Vialux provide dlls and modules for Matlab and Labview but not for Python.
 This code is tested with a device using the 4.3 version of the ALP API, other version may have issues.

 ## Requirements